-The thing is, if you want people to think you’re hip, cutting edge, current and relevant, you’ve got to show them.
-And your website is the best place to do it.
-And if you’re not a web developer by trade, you might not know just how outdated your site has become.
+The thing is, if you want people to think you’re hip, cutting edge, current and relevant, you’ve got to show them, and your website is the best place to do it.
+If you’re not a web developer by trade, you might not know just how outdated your site has become.

-We’ll let you in on a secret; if any of these ring familiar with your digital presence, it’s (past) time to do something about it.
+We’ll let you in on a secret: if any of these remind you of your own digital presence, it’s long past time to do something about it.

 Short (Sad) Pages

 Remember back in the olden days when you got online using a dial-up internet connection?
 “Welcome!
 You’ve got mail!”